ylando2/Sensor-networks-simulator/README.md

     //In c++ switch can go into while scope mode=1;
       case 1:
-      // if stopping exit the function other wise continue if (stop_func()) return;
+      // if stopping exit the function otherwise continue if (stop_func()) return;
     }
   }